ETHZ-TEC/RocketLogger/README.md

  * To compile the RocketLogger software the following system components are requred (install using `apt`):
    `ntp gcc libncurses5-dev`
  * Additionally the PRU compiler for comiling the low level functions is required.
-   If you use an official BeagleBone image it comes pre-installed (TODO: validate), otherwise you have to follow the instructions on [PRU compiler (TBD)](https://beagleboard.org/)
+   If you use an official BeagleBone image it comes pre-installed, otherwise you have to follow the instructions on [PRU compiler (TBD)](https://beagleboard.org/)
  * For using the remote web interface these additional systems components will be needed:
    `lighttp php5-cgi`